How Do You Know if You're in Perimenopause?

 After running blood work and all of the tests, my doctor informed me that I wasn't in perimenopause...yet.
 Hearing that made me question everything because my Google Degree told me that I was a perimenopausal woman without question.

-Also, I found another doctor who didn't go through blood tests because of the hormone fluctuation (it's challenging to get a confirmation just by one blood test) and listened to me, and from those two things, she said, "yes, it's perimenopause."
+Also, I found another doctor who didn't go through blood tests because of the hormone fluctuation (it's challenging to get a confirmation just by one blood test) and listened to me, and from those two things, she said, "Yes, it's perimenopause."

 Hooray!
 I found confirmation that I wasn't losing my mind and that I would be okay, or was I?

-The Perimenopause Signs:
+My Perimenopause Signs:

 1. Skipped periods